-Agropur is owned by its members: over 3,024 dairy farmers who have decided to join forces in order to take control of their own future and process the products of their labours.
+Agropur is owned by its members: over 3,024 Canadian dairy farmers who have decided to join forces in order to take control of their own future and process the products of their labors.
 At Agropur, every member gets one vote, regardless of the size of his or her farm.

-See how Guillaume and Monika are helping to make better dairy and build a better world.
+See how the St-Hilaire family is helping to make better dairy and build a better world.

 These meetings keep the members informed and give them a chance to be consulted, to express themselves, and to understand the issues facing their Cooperative.
 This way of doing things has been the basis for Agropur’s success ever since it was founded and is what gives the Cooperative its great strategic strength and cohesiveness.
 This is all the more important in a worldwide industry that is undergoing profound change, as are its customers and consumers.